rainerenglisch/machinelearning/machinelearning.md

 Simply put: We want to build a prediction model to predict activity quality from activity monitors.

 ## Predictor Analysis and Reduction
 Before letting caret to create a prediction model we will try to reduce the number of predictors in order to speed up the creation of the prediction model.
-First we load the training data set and remove the column "X"" to avoid overfitting by observation number.
+First we load the training data set and then remove some obvious predictors that could lead to overfitting: Namely the column "X"" and all the timestamp columns.

 The activity quality of an observation is classified by the factor variable classe which we store in seperate variables for later use for training and prediction.